Library: Policy

 (II) Vacation without the companion; or

-(III) Hospitalization, regardless of whether the companion is present; or
+(III) Hospitalization regardless of whether the companion is present; or

-(ii) Companion uses authorized respite time;
+(ii) Companion uses authorized respite time; and

-(C) Is limited to no more than fourteen (14) consecutive, calendar days per event, not to exceed sixty (60) days per Plan of Care (POC) year; and
+(C) Is limited to no more than fourteen (14) consecutive, calendar days per event, not to exceed sixty (60) calendar days per Plan of Care (POC) year; and

 (D) Cannot be carried over from one (1) POC year to the next.